Mostafa2096/ETL-Project-with-DataStage/README.md

 # ETL-Project-with-DataStage

-This README is dedicated to optimizing ETL processes with a specialized focus on crafting efficient pipelines for data extraction, transformation, and loading.
+This Project is dedicated to optimizing ETL processes with a specialized focus on crafting efficient pipelines for data extraction, transformation, and loading.

 ## Project Overview